novayo/LeetCode/0366_Find_Leaves_of_Binary_Tree/README.md

 * Memory Usage: 14.1 MB, less than 93.65% of Python3 online submissions for Find Leaves of Binary Tree.

 > dfs and memo return level

+---

+try_2.py: O(n) O(n)

+* Runtime: 47 ms, faster than 33.21% of Python3 online submissions for Find Leaves of Binary Tree.
+* Memory Usage: 14 MB, less than 92.39% of Python3 online submissions for Find Leaves of Binary Tree.

+> dfs bottom-up